Dartvauder/NeuroSandboxWebUI/README.md

 2) You can press the `Clear` button to reset your selection
 3) To stop the generation process, click the `Stop generation` button
 4) You can turn off the application using the `Close terminal` button
-5) You can open the *outputs* folder by clicking on the `Folder` button
+5) You can open the *outputs* folder by clicking on the `Outputs` button

 ## Where can i get models and voices?

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
 * StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
-* AudioCraft, AudioLDM 2, TTS, Whisper, Wav2Lip, SunoBark, MoonDream2, Upscale, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, Videos, Cascade, SD3, Rembg, Roop, CodeFormer, TripoSR, Shap-E, Demucs, ZeroScope and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
+* AudioCraft, AudioLDM 2, TTS, Whisper, Wav2Lip, SunoBark, MoonDream2, Upscale, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, Videos, SD3, Cascade, Rembg, Roop, CodeFormer, TripoSR, Shap-E, Demucs, ZeroScope and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!

 ## Wiki